How to Spot a Phishing Email – Useful Tips

 Sharing your knowledge about phishing scams and cybersecurity with others can significantly enhance collective security.
 By educating friends, family, and colleagues about how to identify and avoid phishing scams, you contribute to a safer online environment for everyone.
 Encourage those around you to stay informed and practice good cybersecurity habits.

-• Social Engineering Susceptibility Assessment to identify your employee’s psychological vulnerabilities;
+• Social Engineering Susceptibility Assessment to pinpoint employee vulnerabilities

 FAQs